 About the course

 This is a Schools Direct tuition fee training programme.
 Candidates gain QTS (Qualified Teacher Status) and PGCE (Post Graduate Certificate in Education).
-Candidates study at London Metropolitan University one day per week and have training placements in two schools.
+Candidates study at London Metropolitan University and have training placements in two schools.

 Elizabeth Garrett Anderson School